-MABS brakes and brake control systems are installed on an estimated 30,000 in-service aircraft.
-Its main thrust is its aftermarket business, which represents nearly 90% of its sales; the remainder is generated by its original equipment (OE) sector.
+MABS brakes and brake control systems are installed on an estimated 34,000 in-service aircraft.
+Its main thrust is its aftermarket business, which represents the bulk of of its sales; the remainder is generated by its original equipment (OE) sector.

 MABS is the trade name of the two Meggitt businesses supplying aircraft wheels and brakes -- Aircraft Braking Systems Corporation and Dunlop Aerospace Braking Systems.
 More than 160 aircraft platforms use MABS wheels and brakes (which are involved in more than 15 million landings per year).

 MABS provides aircraft braking systems through about 13 distributors (such as AAR Distribution, Aerospace Products International, Ansett Aircraft Spares & Services, Aviall, Cosgrove Aircraft Services, GLOBAVIA SpA, and PT Pitman Nusantara) which distribute to a diverse group of customers like airline operators, aircraft constructors, private aircraft owners, and charter operators, governments and military operations, and other distributors.